 Amelia Earhart was born in Atchison, Kansas in her grandparents home that over looked the Missouri River.
 The home and the bed along with other furnishings still exist today.
 This home was started in 1861.

-When you enter the home they welcome you and give you a sheet of paper and tel you how to go thru the home.
+When you enter the home they welcome you and give you a sheet of paper and tel you how to go through the home.
 There are also QR codes in each area.

 They also get the kids excited and offer them a bingo board with different objects to find around the house.
 The bingo boards were even different which is nice and they even had clipboards and pencils ready.
 Kids have lots of fun finding the items and learning more about history as it dated back and Amelia childhood itself.